typescriptstudies/artisan-static/source/_posts/pgn_editor.md

 ## Cloning a study

 To clone a study, click on the `Clone` button of the study.

+## Downloading a study

+To download a study, click on the `Download` button of the study.

 ## Deleting a study